 If the child is placed with parents pending a full assessment, social work visits must take place at least once a week until the assessment is completed and ratified.

 Statutory visits to a child placed with parents should be treated in the same way as for a child in a Local Authority placement, and should be recorded within case file.

 As with all cases, the level of supervision should reflect both need and the level of concern and be discussed and agreed in formal supervision sessions that are recorded and transferred onto the case file contact notes.

-Where there is a significant incident or issue, (such as a change to the people living in the household, the child is regularly going missing from home, there is an increase in the level of risk to the child), the social worker must notify the Assistant Executive Director and Independent Reviewing Officer in writing within five working days in the form of an addendum to the Placement with Parents Report.
+Where there is a significant incident or issue, (such as a change to the people living in the household, the child is regularly going missing from home, there is an increase in the level of risk to the child), the social worker must notify Head of Service and Independent Reviewing Officer in writing within five working days in the form of an addendum to the Placement with Parents Report.

 The placement plan should include:

 - Details of the support and services to be provided to the parents and children during the placement;

 - The obligation on the parents to notify the Local Authority of any relevant change in circumstances including any intention to change address, any changes in the household in which the child/ren resides and any serious incident involving the child/ren;

 - The circumstances in which it is necessary to obtain the prior approval of the Local Authority to the child to be cared for or live in a household other than that of the parents.